mpj1234/YOLOv5-series-TensorRT10/README.md

 # The results are displayed in the console
 ```

-3. Optional, load and run the tensorrt model in Python
+3. Optional, load 和 run the tensorrt model in Python
 ```shell
 // Install python-tensorrt, pycuda, etc.
 // Ensure the yolov5n-cls.engine